 The Air Quality of Your Home

 If you want to improve your indoor air quality, then, this type of interior design is a good direction for you to take.
 According to the Environmental Protection Agency, people in the United States spend about 90% of their time indoors.
-Unfortunately, the concentration of pollutants is usually two to five times higher than an outdoor environment.
+Unfortunately, the concentration of pollutants is usually two to five times higher than in an outdoor environment.
 That makes it important to pay attention to how we design and furnish the interior of our homes.

 What is a Volatile Organic Compound (VOC)?